dreamcodestudio/dotfiles/Cursor/rules/user-rules.md

 - Focus on readability over being performant.
 - Fully implement all requested functionality.
 - Leave NO todo's, placeholders or missing pieces.

+- Use sequential-thinking for complex reflections
+- Use context 7 for getting to-date information about a libraries or frameworks